LipSurf/plugins/chrome-extension/README.md

 TODO
 ===
+By today:
+* Fix nice
 * Fix options
 * If mic is accidently blocked by user, link them to chrome://settings/content/microphone
+* Get build pipeline optimized (obfuscate output)

 * testing:
     record requests: ./mitmproxy --save-stream-file ~/workspace/no-hands-man/tests.stream
     replay requests: ./mitmproxy --server-replay /home/mikob/workspace/no-hands-man/tests.stream --server-replay-nopop --server-replay-kill-extra

-* get test probe thing working so non-audio talkingbot can work
 * Cleanup iframe recursive code
 * Fix fullscreen
 * postToIframe needs to check if the message has already been processed -- the msg "click" getting sent multiple times is likely preventing video from playing
 * Return iframe positioning data from queryAllIframes so a choice can be made based on the position of the element in the page -- easy trade-off would be to only query frames that are visible within the page

 Release to fam:
-* Fix isSuccess rendering
 * Make full screen black out background
 * Next page/prev page
 * Fix play command to play currently expanded video
 * `silent` -- only valid commands are shown mode when audio is on in the tab, or detected video playing
 * youtube, streamable, twitch support
 * reddit.com/domain/youtube.com
-* reddit css -- add numbers to all entries?

 v1.1
 * Use dict lookup on static match words to make command-transcript matching faster